pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

 * Sign into the [Economics Department's GitLab server](https://econgit.uzh.ch/).
 Use your UZH shortname and your web-access password (think OLAT).
 You will need to access "Econ Git" while on-site at UZH or whilst using a UZH VPN if you are off-site.

-## Installation Guide
+## Installing Git

 ### Windows Users

- Get the latest versions of:
+ Download and install the latest versions of:

  * [msysgit](http://msysgit.github.io), and
  * [TortoiseGit](http://code.google.com/p/tortoisegit/wiki/Download)